 How to calculate the hard disk size for the archive, and what HDD types can I use?

-From our experience, the 1 Mbit/s stream is the optimal bitrate for client’s service that transmits video through the Internet.
+From our experience, a 1 Mbit/s stream is the optimal bitrate for client’s service that transmits video through the Internet.
 It meets reasonable project expenses for building the infrastructure and provides a good quality image.
 If your cameras have 4 Mbit/s or more set by default, we recommend that you change the stream to 1 Mbit/s, unless your project requires extra-high quality images.
 You can do that via the web interface or a camera config.

 1 Mbit/s camera recordings take about 10 GB of storage space per day.
 A 2 Mbit/s stream will sum up into 20 GB per day, etc.